 |CLASS K||Above 8 to 12 times the rated current.
 Suitable for inductive and motor loads with high inrush currents|

 |CLASS Z||Above 2 to 3 times the rated current.
 These type of MCBs are highly sensitive to short circuit and are used for the protection of highly sensitive devices such as semiconductor devices.|

 The ambient temperature of operation should also be taken into consideration since it may affect the rated current and trip current of the MCB.

 MCBs are used in the protection of lights, refrigerators, Air conditioners etc. as an alternative for fuses.

 1. Miniature Circuit Breakers can act faster than fuses (2-3.5ms) during short circuits.

 2. MCBs can offer better overload protection than fuses.

 3. MCBs can be reset after the clearance of fault.
 But fuses need to be rewired or replaced.

 4. Safer interruption of short-circuit current and arc quenching.

-5. Knob makes the operation of MCBs much easier than a fuse.
+5. The knob makes the operation of MCBs much easier than a fuse.